 Conciliation in Boston Workers’ Compensation Cases

 If your Boston workers’ compensation claim is denied following a work-related injury, a claim for benefits can be filed with the Massachusetts Department of Industrial Accidents.
-Soon afterwards, the matter will be assigned to the DIA’s conciliation unit.
+Soon afterward, the matter will be assigned to the DIA’s conciliation unit.
 This generally occurs within two to three weeks after the filing of your claim.

 Conciliation is a means of encouraging those involved in a dispute to resolve the matter voluntarily among themselves, to avoid the time and expense of having the case brought before a judge.
 The conciliator presiding over the case makes non-binding recommendations to the parties to encourage cooperation and compromise.

-The Massachusetts Executive Office of Labor and Workforce Development specifically recommends you hire an attorney for this procedure, if you have not done so already.
+The Massachusetts Executive Office of Labor and Workforce Development specifically recommends you hire an attorney for this procedure if you have not done so already.

 The workers’ compensation claims process is triggered when an employee is injured at work.
 Whenever an accident occurs on-the-job, the first thing to analyze is whether the worker is an employee within the meaning of the Workers’ Compensation Act (WCA) of Massachusetts.
 M.G.L.
-Chapter 152, Section 1(4) defines an employee as a worker who performs a service for a contract of hire, unless they fit into one of the following exceptions:
+Chapter 152, Section 1(4) defines an employee as a worker who performs a service for a contract of hire unless they fit into one of the following exceptions: